Black tea

 Make it strong to drink with milk, or lemon and honey, or syrup with ice.
 Prepare it carefully in the gongfu style with a fine zisha Yixing teapot.
 Velvety and sweet with nothing added.
 Or steep it lightly in a large teapot for serving the whole gang…

 Black tea* is as versatile as it is indispensable for many.
-At Tea Hong, whether it is Red Plum Classic produced from the leaves of Longjing, or the real Lapsang Souchong Pristine from Wuyi, or the really individualistic Red Jade from Taiwan, we want black tea nice.
-Again.
+At Tea Hong, whether it is Red Plum Classic produced from the leaves of Longjing, or the hand-rolled Imperial Topaz from the Himalayas and carefully aged at Tea Hong, or the really individualistic Red Jade from Taiwan, we want black tea truly tasteful, like it should be.

 Best regions in the world